 As per sub-section (1) of Section 5A of the Central Excise Act, SSI exemption is not applicable on goods bearing a brand or trade name of someone else.
 This goes whether or not the brand is registered.
 Small Scale Industry or SSI exemption is a relief given to small-scale industries under the Central Excise law.
 However, such exemptions do not apply to all goods.

-So, even if the manufacturer uses the name of some other company—even for indicating a connection between product and company—they will have to pay a GST on namkeen of 12%.
+So, even if the manufacturer uses the name of some other company—even for indicating a connection between product and company—they can pay the revised GST rate@ 5%.